**What is cognitive impairment?**

-Marshal Folstein and colleagues developed the Mini-Mental State Examination, or MMSE, in 1975.
+The Mini-Mental State Examination (MMSE), also known as the Folstein test, was developed by Marshal Folstein and colleagues in 1975 as a practical method for grading the cognitive state of patients.
 It is a brief test that assesses cognitive impairment, such as trouble understanding, thinking, concentrating, or remembering, that can affect an individual's daily life.

 - Memorizing and recalling a list of items